sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 presented 1 second after the first).

-Data epochs were extracted from 2 sec before the second word onset to 2 sec after the second word onset.
+Data epochs were extracted from 2 sec before the second-word onset to 2 sec after the second-word onset.

-After decomposing each subject's data by ICA, two EEG datasets were extracted, one (Synonyms) comprising trials in which the second word was synonymous with the first one, and one (Non-synonyms) in which the second word was not a synonym of the first.
+After decomposing each subject's data by ICA, two EEG datasets were extracted, one (Synonyms) comprising trials in which the second word was synonymous with the first one, and one (Non-synonyms) in which the second-word was not a synonym of the first.

 Thus the study includes 10
 datasets, two condition datasets for each of five subjects.
 Since both